02-003 Code of Conduct_20212-003

 Any written advice given by the Integrity Commissioner to a Member binds the Integrity

-matter as long as all the relevant facts known to the Member were disclosed to the Integrity
+same matter as long as all the relevant facts known to the Member were disclosed to

 16.7 Integrity Commissioner Vacancy

-and all Members shall continue to abide by the provisions set out therein.
-When a vacancy
+effect and all Members shall continue to abide by the provisions set out therein.
+When

 17. Roles of Integrity Commissioner